 Step 7: Add an alpha channel to your project

 The shadow is beginning to look real, but keep in mind that shades in real life become slightly blurry and brighter as they move from the object.
 Using an alpha channel to regulate the portions of the shadow that really need to be blurred and lightened is a simple approach to accomplish it.

 To make an alpha channel, access your Channels Palette by going to Window > Channels and Selecting New Channel from the Palette menu.

 A dialog box for creating a new channel will appear.
 One can use the default name of Alpha 1.
 Ensure the Selected Area radio button is set under Color Indications.

 Step 8: In your alpha channel, make a pattern

 Choose a new Alpha 1 channel in the Channels palette.
-Make that all channels’ visibility by turning it on.
+Make all channels visibility by turning it on.

 From the Tools palette, choose the Gradient Tool.
 Keep in mind the background is black and the backdrop is white at the bottom of the Tools palette.